ADHD Therapy Los Angeles: For BIPOC, LGBTQ+ & Neurodivergent Communities

 Intake, Assessment & Getting to Know Your Brain

 Your therapist will spend time genuinely understanding your history, including how ADHD has shown up across different areas of your life, how it intersects with your identity and cultural context, and what has and hasn't worked before.
-We assess impact on daily life, relationships, mental health, and work before co-creating a treatment plan.
+We assess impact on daily life, relationships, mental health, and work before co-creating a path forward.

 Psychoeducation & Shame Work